Parkesburg School

-The Parkesburg School is an historic, American school building that is located in Parkesburg, Chester County, Pennsylvania.
+The Parkesburg School is an historic school building in Parkesburg, Chester County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1995.

 History and architectural features

 This historic structure was built in three sections.
 The oldest, which dates to between 1899 and 1900, with additions made in 1916 and circa 1958 to 1959, is a two-story, rectangular, brick building that was designed in the Italian Renaissance Revival style.
 It is nine bays by four bays and has a dual pitched hipped roof.
 The 1916 addition is two stories and was designed in the Colonial Revival style.
 The 1958–1959 addition is a one-story, rectangular brick structure that is attached to the main building by a narrow ell-shaped connector wing.
 It has been converted into a retirement home.

-This property was added to the National Register of Historic Places in 1995.